scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 The goal of the vaccine clinic is to provide accessibiliy to a senior friendly vaccine experience.
 Furthermore as a non-profit and volunteer effort, consideration as to cost and manpower.
-Unlike well established large medical practices, record management and HIPAA (expand) compliant computer infrastructure were not well established.
+Unlike well established large medical practices, record management and Health Insurance Portability and Accountability Act (HIPAA) compliant computer infrastructure were not well established.
 Even the large medical practices had difficulty maintaining a senior friendly environment during the early days of the  vaccine roll out where demand far exceeded capacity.